Shopping Cart (0)

 Mix together well and form your patties to the size appropriate for your dog.
 Use 1 tablespoon of coconut oil and gently cook on low heat.

 Keep in mind fish should be served once a week.
 The vitamins and omega fatty acids fish can deliver is fantastic for your dog.
-Some dog owners wondered if they could feed their dog canned tuna if they do not have the time to cook.
+Some dog owners wonder if they can feed their dog canned tuna if they do not have the time to cook.
 Yes, you can.
 When choosing tinned fish, look for fish packed in water without added salt.

 Gently poach the fish and remove all bones before feeding.